-- 3. The format of simulation, which had the purpose of providing a formative and summative encounter with the concept suitability assessment, was initiated by a scientific article about the topic.
+3. The format of simulation, which had the purpose of providing a formative and summative encounter with the concept suitability assessment, was initiated by a scientific article about the topic.
 In addition, a lecture about suitability assessment in teacher education was conducted.
 The modalities included structured simulated cases with unfolding scenarios, designed for the pre-service teachers to engage.
-One of the cases are exemplified in Table 2. - 4.
-The scenarios and cases were developed and provided the context for the simulation.
+One of the cases are exemplified in Table 2.

+4. The scenarios and cases were developed and provided the context for the simulation.
 Furthermore, the situation involved an authentic starting point in the classroom where the structured activity started.
 The time frame was 6 minutes, and one of the participants made sure time was kept.
 Furthermore, cues were delivered to the pre-service teachers verbally through the pupil and there was pointed out that too much improvisation from the planned dialogue could cause distraction which might have interfered with the learning objectives.
 Evidence-based performance measures were conducted by teacher educators, who were subject matter experts, to strengthen the validity.
 The template scenario is illustrated in Table 2.

-Target group Pre-service Tea chers, first year in Teac her Education Theme Suitability Assessment Learning outcomes a.
+Target group Pre-service Teachers, first year in Teacher Education Theme Suitability Asses ssment Learning outcomes a.
 The student demonstrates a lack of willingness or ability to care for and to lead learning processes for children, adolescents, and adults in accordance with goals and guidelines for kindergarten and school activities. b.
 The student demonstrates a lack of willingness or ability to have an overview of what is going on in a group of children or a class and from this create a learning environment that takes include the safety of children, adolescents and adults and their mental and physical health. c.
 The student fails to take responsibility as a role model for children, adolescents, and adults in accordance with the objectives and guidelines for kindergarten and school activities. d.
 The student demonstrates an unwillingness or ability to communicate and cooperate with children, adolescents, and adults. e.
 The student has problems of such a nature that they are unable to interact in relation to their surroundings. f.
-The student demonstrates inadequate self-awareness in connection to the tasks required Based upon Lecture: uonar progr l program or in a future professional role.
-Literature: you as students i Education evaluation Education.
-Education.
-Education.
-Article "Professional Judgement in Suitability Assessments" 30 Time frame 30 min Simulation: 20 min x 4 scenarios Debriefing: 5 min + 45 min Case How to communicate with and to reassure the quiet and underachieving pupil?
+The student demonstrates inadequate self-awareness in connection to the tasks required Based upon Lecture: Literature: What is Suitabil Assessment and you as students Education evalu according to Sui Assessments ity how are in Teacher ated tability National Regulation on Suitability Assessment in Higher Education.
+Article "Professional Judgement in Suitability Assessments" Time frame Briefing: 30 min Simulation: 20 min x 4 scenarios Debriefing: 5 min + 45 min Case How to communicate with and to reassure the quiet and underachieving pupil?
 Andre is a 10-year-old boy who is attending the 5 th class with 18 other pupils.
 In the past, you have noticed that he seems shy and a little insecure.
 In this lesson he sits and cries quietly at his desk.
 How can you get his attention, reassure, and show that you care?
 And what about the teaching of the rest of the class when you are preoccupied with one individual?
-Student roles 1 Teacher 2 observers 1 Teachers Assistant Reflection 15 minutes after every scenario Designer XXX scenarios Toble Template so onorio 36
+Student roles 1 Teacher 2 observers 1 Teachers Assistant Reflection 15 minutes after every scenario Designer XXX scenarios